mnestorov/custom-multisite-cookie-manager/README.md

 ### How do I set custom cookie expiration times?

-Navigate to the **Network Admin -> Settings -> Cookie Settings** page and enter the desired expiration times in the form provided.
-Click **Save Settings** to save your changes.
+Navigate to the **Settings->Cookie Settings** page on any site within your network.
+In the provided text area, input a JSON object specifying the expiration times for different user roles and for logged-out users.
+Click "Save Settings" to save your changes.

 ### How are cookies named?

-Each cookie is named `custom_cookie_[BLOG_ID]`, where `[BLOG_ID]` is the ID of the site within the network.
+Cookies are named following this pattern: `__site_name_blog_id`, where `site_name` is the name of the site with all spaces removed and converted to lowercase, and `blog_id` is the ID of the site within the network.

+**Example:** For a site named "My Site" with a blog ID of 2, the cookie would be named `__mysite_2`.

 ### How can I view all cookies being set across the network?

-Navigate to the **Network Admin -> Settings -> Cookie Settings -> Cookie Usage Reports** to view a list of all unique cookies being set across the network along with the number of sites on which each cookie has been found.
+Navigate to the **Settings->Cookie Settings->Cookie Usage Reports** on any site within your network to view a list of all unique cookies being set across the network along with the number of sites on which each cookie has been found.

+### How can I export or import cookie settings?

+On the **Settings->Cookie Settings** page, you'll find options to export your current cookie settings to a JSON file, or import settings from a JSON file.
+This allows for easy transfer of settings between different sites or for backup purposes.

+### How can I style the settings and reports pages?

+The plugin includes a function `mn_custom_admin_styles()` that injects custom CSS into the admin pages.
+You can modify the CSS rules within this function to change the appearance of the plugin's settings and reports pages according to your preferences.

 ## Changelog